huisungh/EP240414a/README.md

-spectra.zip contains the three pieces of spectra data, by GTC and Keck. <p>
+spectra.zip contains the three pieces of spectroscopic data, by GTC and Keck. <p>